nodejs/node/doc/api/fs.md

 - the file is deleted, followed by a restore
 - the file is renamed twice - the second time back to its original name

-In such cases the reappearance callback will not report the `previousStat` of the file with all zeroes.
-This is the correct and expected behavior for `uv_fs_poll_start()`, the libuv function that `fs.watchFile()` uses internally.

 ## fs.write(fd, buffer[, offset[, length[, position]]], callback)
 <!-- YAML
 added: v0.0.2